alkem-io/alkemio/Developers/README.md

 Once we have a working base system, we will update this documentation to help you get started.

-## Repository Setup
+## Repositories

 This section describes the different repositories in use and their dependencies:
-- Coordination: This is the main repository for orchestrating the project.
+- **Coordination**: This is the main repository for orchestrating the project.
+- **Server**: the primary back end server that manages interactions with the platform
+- **Server.Identity**: manages self sovereigh identity (SSI) profiles used within CherryTwist
+- **Client.Web**: browser based interface for interacting with the platfrom.

+In addition the platform uses an Identity Service based on Azure Active Directory.

+Each repository itself contains documentation that is specific for that component.

-## Coordination
+## Backlog
 The coordination of this project is based primarily on GitHub issues, augmented by Zenhub for a more agile interface to the backlog.

 Name | Use